-The major difference between Google Analytics and Mixpanel is that instead of tracking pages and associating activities with it, mixpanel tracks people and associated activities with it.
+The major difference between Google Analytics and Mixpanel is that instead of tracking pages and associating activities with them, Mixpanel tracks people and associated activities with them.

-Mixpanel in that case, is ideal for tracking events in real-time.
-It is a tool that is focused on visitor level-event engagement.
-It is more indicative of people actually using your product.
+Mixpanel in that case is ideal for tracking events in real-time.
+It is a tool that is focused on visitor-level-event engagement.
+It is more indicative of people using your product.

-Google Analytics supports measuring funnels, which it call Goals.
+Google Analytics supports measuring funnels, which it calls Goals.
 That is less accurate.
 It enforces customers to specify their funnel’s steps in advance.
 Mixpanel can also measure funnels.
-You can build your funnels and can analyze your data that how users are going through it.
+You can build your funnels and can analyze your data that how users are going through them.

 Mixpanel makes it easy with basic segmentation.
-In Mixpanel you can click an event, set some associated condition or property and can instantly get a result in form of graph.
+In Mixpanel you can click an event, set some associated condition or property, can instantly get a result in form of a graph.
 Google Analytics reports require some more steps to do that.